skarlekar/smart-quora/README.md

 Now that we have an understanding of the components that make up a Hyperledger BNA, let us take a look at the components of the SmartQuora BNA.
 The following diagram provides a high-level view of the SmartQuora Domain Model.
 ![Domain Model](images/sq-process-flow.png)

+### SmartQuora Participants
+There are three tyParticipants in SmartQuora a

 ## Setup Instructions